rajesh-ranjan-git/MongoDBInDepth/README.md

    -> Default behavior is ordered, where MongoDB stops whenever it encounters first error while inserting documents. db.collection-name.insertMany([ doc1, doc2, doc3, ...]);

-   -> If it encounters while inserting doc2, it will stope there.
+   -> If it encounters any error while inserting doc2, it will stop there.
 It will insert doc1 fine but will not reach to doc3.

 2. Unordered Inserts
-   -> When executing bulk write operations with unordered flag, MongoDB continues processing after encountering and error. db.collection-name.insertMany([ doc1, doc2, doc3, ...], {ordered : false});
+   -> When executing bulk write operations with unordered flag, MongoDB continues processing after encountering an error. db.collection-name.insertMany([ doc1, doc2, doc3, ...], {ordered : false});

-   -> -> If it encounters while inserting doc2, it will not stop there.
+   -> If it encounters any error while inserting doc2, it will not stop there.
 It will insert doc1 and doc3 as well and will show the error for doc2.

 > Case sensitivity in MongoDB